QSD-Group/QSDsan/CONTRIBUTING.rst

 Testing
 -------
 ``QSDsan`` uses `AppVeyor <https://www.appveyor.com/>`_ to test all pushes and pull requests.
+A pull request will only be accepted when:

+#.
+Meaningful contributions have been made.
-A pull request will only be accepted when the branch has no conflicts with the root repository and all tests have been passed.
+#.
+The branch has no conflicts with the root repository.
+#.
+All tests have been passed.

 You can run the test locally using `pytest <https://docs.pytest.org/en/6.2.x/>`_:

 	.. code:: bash